-For our first case, suppose the complexity of $\theta^\star$, e.g., the smoothness of the true regression function, is known.
+For our first case, suppose the complexity of $\theta^\star$, e.g., the smoothness of the true density or regression function, is known.
 Then we know the target rate, $\eps_n$, and we can make use of this information to design an appropriate sieve on which to construct an empirical prior.
 For this case, below we present a set of sufficient conditions that imply the posterior corresponding to our empirical prior has Hellinger concentration rate $\eps_n$.
 Applications of this result will be given in Section~\ref{S:examples}.

 Our prior construction here and in the next subsection relies on a sieve, $\Theta_n$, an increasing sequence of finite-dimensional subsets of the parameter space $\Theta$.
 Let $\hat\theta_n = \arg\max_{\theta \in \Theta_n} L_n(\theta)$ be a sieve maximum likelihood estimator (MLE).
 As is always the case, what distinguishes a sieve from some other subset of the parameter space is its approximation properties.
 Condition~S1 below states specifically what will be required.